Creamy Fruit Mold Recipe

 - 1/2 cup chopped pecans

-- 1. In a bowl, beat cream cheese and gelatin.
+- 1. In a mixing bowl, beat cream cheese and gelatin.
 Add water, stir until gelatin is dissolved.
 Refrigerate until thickened, about 1 hour, stirring frequently.
 Add mayonnaise; whisk until smooth.
 Stir in fruit and pecans.
 Pour into a 1-qt. mold that has been coated with cooking spray.
 Chill until firm.
 Unmold onto a serving platter.
 Yield: 6 servings.

 1 piece: 289 calories, 19g fat (5g saturated fat), 19mg cholesterol, 129mg sodium, 28g carbohydrate (26g sugars, 2g fiber), 4g protein.